dannywrayuk/dannywraycouk/src/pages/about.md

 # A little about me

 Hey, I'm Danny.
-I'm currently a software engineer at Capital One.
+I'm currently a software engineer at The Lego Group.
 I'm passionate about web development and all things javascript.

 ![A picture of me on a boat](/img/boat_image.jpeg) _Highfields Park_